rayzenai/url-manager/README.md

 php artisan migrate
 ```

+This will create two tables:
+- `urls` - For managing URLs and redirects
+- `google_search_console_settings` - For storing Google Search Console credentials securely

 ### Step 4: Register with Filament

 Add the plugin to your Filament panel configuration (typically in `app/Providers/Filament/AdminPanelProvider.php`):